 How and when to reduce house asking price

 If you decide that your only option is to reduce house asking price, then there are a few things you should consider before cutting the price.

 If the number of viewing fall after a few weeks, it’s time to take action.
 Also if after doing your own research you conclude that your asking price is too high, don’t wait, reduce it quickly.

 As you need to fund purchasing your next property, there is only so far you can lower your asking price without it hurting.
 This is when a good agent is worth their weight in gold as they’ll understand what price reduction will excite potential buyers.

 Use the latest sold data from Land Registry combined with current market activity to monitor pricing and supply.
 If you see a few similar properties to yours that are cheaper, then it’s time to reconsider your pricing.

 Making multiple small price reductions can turn buyers off as they’ll keep waiting for the next price cut.
 It can be a way for your dream of moving to slowly and painfully die!

 Instead, decide on a sizeable reduction that will create interest in your home and kick start viewings, but leave some room to negotiate.

-All hope is not lost if your price reduction doesn’t work.
+If you reduce house asking price and nothing seems to happen, don’t panic as all hope is not lost.
 It might be time to switch agents or ask two to market your property.
 You could also try using a quick sale company but this should be a last resort.